okeeffed/developer-notes/manual/Web/Web-Concepts.md

 ## ACID

 In computer science, ACID (Atomicity, Consistency, Isolation, Durability) is a set of properties of database transactions intended to guarantee validity even in the event of errors, power failures, etc.

+## Semantic Markup

+- async: When present, it specifies that the script will be executed asynchronously as soon as it is available.